Can coffee cause indigestion, acid reflux, or heartburn after drinking it?

 What is acid reflux?

 During the digestion process, the body releases strong acids to your stomach to speed up the process.
-The P.H of this acid is about 2 to 4, way more concentrated than a car acid battery’s P.H of 1.
+The P.H of this acid is about 2 to 4.

 Without the protective mucous lining, this acid can aggressively corrode your stomach and expose you to serious health risks.
 For some people, this acid often leads to the duodenum or back into the esophagus where there is no protective mucous lining.